FrancisBanville/ms_interpreting_probabilities/README.md

 ### Biological and environmental factors

-Local interactions may be conditioned on local environmental factors such as temperature [@Angilletta2004TemGro], precipitation [@Woodward2012CliCha], habitat structure [@Klecka2014EffHab], and presence of other taxa in the network [@Pilosof2017MulNat; @Kefi2012MorMea].
+Local interactions may also be conditioned on local environmental factors such as temperature [@Angilletta2004TemGro], precipitation [@Woodward2012CliCha], habitat structure [@Klecka2014EffHab], and presence of other taxa in the network [@Pilosof2017MulNat; @Kefi2012MorMea].
 We use the variable $E_k$ to describe the local environmental context in which interaction probabilities were estimated.